Gary123fff/NYCU-Computer-Vision-2025-Spring-HW3/README.md

 ## Training Strategy

-We trained our model with the following strategy to optimize performance on a small medical dataset:
+I trained my model with the following strategy to optimize performance on a small medical dataset:

 ### Learning Rate Schedule: